vadimeisenbergibm/envoy-generic-forward-proxy/README.md

 Suppose we need a Kubernetes service named `forward-proxy`.
 The service will be used as a forward proxy to *an arbitrary host*.
 The service must satisfy the following requirements:

 1. The following request should be proxied to `httpbin.org/headers`:
-  `curl forward-proxy/headers -H "host: httpbin.org" -H "foo: bar"`
+  `curl forward-proxy/headers -H Host:httpbin.org" -H Foo:bar`

 2. The following request should be proxied to https://edition.cnn.com, with TLS origination performed by `forward-proxy`:
-  `curl -v forward-proxy:443 -H "host: edition.cnn.com"`
+  `curl -v forward-proxy:443 -H Host: edition.cnn.com`

    Note that the request to the forward proxy is sent over HTTP.
 The forward proxy opens a TLS connection to https://edition.cnn.com .

 3. A nice-to-have feature: use `forward-proxy` as HTTP proxy.
-  `http_proxy=forward-proxy:80 curl httpbin.org/headers -H "foo: bar"`
+  `http_proxy=forward-proxy:80 curl httpbin.org/headers -H Foo:bar`

 4. Another nice-to-have feature, to show Envoy's capabilities as a sidecar proxy.
 Transparently catch all the traffic inside a pod with the `forward-proxy` container and direct the traffic through the proxy.
 Use `iptables` for directing the traffic.